AlBaldwin/Android-calculate-age-in-mins/README.md

-# android-calculate-age-in-mins
-Android learning project
+# A basic project in kotlin to calculate the age in minutes.